 En español | Colorado’s Nov.
 8 general election will decide races for the U.S. Senate and House, Colorado General Assembly, governor and lieutenant governor, and some other statewide offices.

-Due to population growth in the 2020 census, Colorado picked up a new seat in the U.S. House and established the 8th congressional district in the Denver area.
+Due to population growth in the 2020 census, Colorado picked up a new seat in the U.S. House and established the 8th congressional district north of Denver, up to and including Greeley.
 Also, a new redistricting plan has changed the boundaries of some state legislative and U.S. congressional districts and may affect which candidates appear on your ballot.

 There is no deadline to register to vote in person.
 But if you want a mail ballot, you need to register in advance, no later than Monday, Oct.
-31. Ballots will be sent to voters as early as Oct.
-17, however, so it’s best to register as soon as possible to make sure your vote gets in on time.
+31. Because mail ballots are sent out as early as Monday, Oct.
+17, register as soon as possible to make sure you can return your completed ballot on time.

 Go online to check and update your registration status.
 You can also contact or visit your county clerk and recorder’s office, or call the secretary of state’s office at 303-894-2200 if you have questions about your status.

-Every registered voter whose information is up to date will automatically receive a mail ballot.
+Every registered voter whose information is up to date will automatically receive a ballot by mail.
 Check your voter registration information to make sure your current address is on file.

 If you’d rather not use a mail ballot, you can vote early in person at any voter service and polling center in your county.
-These centers will be open from Oct.
-24 to Nov.
-8 (except for Sundays, Oct.
+These centers will be open Monday, Oct.
+24, through Monday, Nov.
+7 (and on Election Day).
+They are closed Saturday, Oct.
+29, and Sundays, Oct.
 30 and Nov.
-6, and Saturday, Oct.
-29).
+6.

 Vote center locations can be found on GoVoteColorado.gov through the lookup tool, which will go live a few weeks before the election.